colejarczyk/doc/api/campaign.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
-Read more about Authorization :doc:`here </api/authorization>`.
+Read more about :doc:`Authorization in the </authorization>`.

 .. note::

-    The *campaign = 000096cf-32a3-43bd-9034-4df343e5fd93* id and *photoId = 08ae48fd-04b0-4a08-a2a7-fcfca3c4caf5* are the example values.
-Your values can be different.
+    The *campaign = 000096cf-32a3-43bd-9034-4df343e5fd93* id is an exemplary value.
+Your value can be different.
     Check in the list of all campaigns if you are not sure which id should be used.

-Example Response
+Exemplary Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text

-    STATUS: 204 No Content
+    STATUS: 200 OK

 Add a photo to the campaign
 ---------------------------

-To add a photo to the campaign you need to call the ``/api/campaign/<campaign>/photo`` endpoint with the ``POST`` method.
+To add a photo to the campaign you will need to cal the ``/api/campaign/<campaign>/photo`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^